-Maroondah is currently home to 653 hectares of open space in the form of reserves, conservation areas, regional parks, trails, sporting fields, neighbourhood parks and more.
+Maroondah is currently home to 646 hectares of open space in the form of reserves, conservation areas, regional parks, trails, sporting fields, neighbourhood parks and more.

-Maroondah's 44 bushland reserves offer residents and visitors the enjoyment of wildflowers, wildlife, bush walks and wetlands.
+Maroondah's 41 bushland reserves offer residents and visitors the enjoyment of wildflowers, wildlife, bush walks and wetlands.
 There are also many areas of recreational open space in Maroondah.
-The city has 578 parks and reserves with 53 sports ovals, two golf courses, 134 public playgrounds, three skate areas, and five outdoor exercise equipment locations.
+The city has 578 parks and reserves with 53 sports ovals, two golf courses, 131 public play spaces, three skate areas, and five outdoor exercise equipment locations.
 Mobility and connectiveness is supported by 39kms of shared trails associated with these open space areas.